savonet/liquidsoap/doc/content/migrating.md

 ### Regular expressions

 The backend to interpret regular expressions has been changed.
-For the most part, all existing regular expressions should be supported but you might experience some incompatibilities with advanced/complex one.
+For the most part, all existing regular expressions should be supported but you might experience some incompatibilities with advanced/complex ones.

 Known incompatibilities include: